Juvoo/ComputerNotifier/README.md

 # ComputerNotifier

-Android app that sends notifications to computer(s).
+Android app that sends all notifications to computer(s).